cneben/QuickQanava/doc/BUILDING.md

 1. Open _CMakeLists.txt_ in QtCreator.

-2. In 'Projects' panel, set DBUILD_SAMPLES option to true in CMake configuration panel.
+2. In 'Projects' panel, set DQUICK_QANAVA_BUILD_SAMPLES option to true in CMake configuration panel.

 3. Select a kit, build and launch samples.